freeCodeCamp/freeCodeCamp/client/src/pages/guide/english/java/getters-and-setters/index.md

     this.number = num;
 }
 ```
-That ensures the value of number is always set between 10 and 100.
-Suppose the variable number can be updated directly, the caller can set any arbitrary value to it:
+This ensures the value of number is always set between 10 and 100.
+If the programmer allows the variable number to be updated directly, the caller can set any arbitrary value to it:
 ```java
 obj.number = 3;
 ```

-And that violates the constraint for values ranging from 10 to 100 for that variable.
-Of course we don’t expect that happens.
-Thus hiding the variable number as private and using a setter comes to rescue.
+This violates the constraint for values ranging from 10 to 100 for that variable.
+Since we don't expect that to happen, hiding the variable number as private and using a setter prevents it.
-On the other hand, a getter method is the only way for the outside world reads the variable’s value:
+On the other hand, a getter method is the only way for the outside world to read the variable’s value:
 ```java
 public int getNumber() {
     return this.number;